-An intensive study of one or more of the books of the Pentateuch (Genesis-Deuteronomy).
-Periodically.
+An intensive study of the books of the Pentateuch (Genesis-Deuteronomy).
+Students will be exposed to the purpose and content of the Pentateuch, critical issues of the Pentateuch, and textual issues of the Pentateuch.
+Fall, Online.
 Prerequisite: RELI 1301 and 1302.